1957–58 European Cup: Teams

+All participants were their respective associations champions, except for Sevilla and Gwardia Warsaw.

 Preliminary round

 The draw for the preliminary round took place at the headquarters of the French Football Federation in Paris on Tuesday, 23 July 1957.
 As title holders, Real Madrid received a bye, and the remaining 23 teams were grouped geographically into three pots.
 The first four teams drawn in each pot, and four more teams in pot 1, would play the preliminary round in September, while the remaining clubs received byes.

-The calendar was decided by the involved teams, with all matches to be played by 30 September.
+The calendar was decided by the involved teams, with all matches to be played by 30 October.